AndriiHeonia/pixfinder/README.md

 Pixfinder analyzes image and extracts coordinates of each object.
 Objects should be detected by several criteria, the most important of which is the color.

-For example we have a photo from airport camera and want to know how many planes at the airport right now:
+For example we have aerial shot of planes and want to know how many planes at the airport right now:

 <img src="https://raw.githubusercontent.com/AndreyGeonya/pixfinder/master/examples/planes/img.jpg" />